 How to choose the best Leucine

-- Obtained through a fermentation process.
+- It must be obtained through a fermentation process.

 Fermentation and dissolution